Top 6 Issues for HIPAA Network Compliance

-Rx Technology works with dozens of medical organizations daily on securing Patient Health Information (PHI).
-Often when we begin medical staff and administrators don’t understand the complexities of network communication and often fail to comply with all of the requirements.
+Rx Technology works with dozens of medical organizations daily on securing Patient Health Information (PHI) for HIPAA Compliance.
+Often when we begin, medical staff and administrators don’t understand the complexities of network communication and often fail to comply with all of the requirements.
 We would be the first to admit that they aren’t always that easy to follow, and the landscape of data management changes frequently like most HIPAA rules as the applications and workflows change.
 We want to share with everyone the basics of securing PHI and making sure your organization, if they handle patient information, is securely handling that information.

 While these aren’t all the areas we need to address when working in environments that handle PHI, they are the first thing we look for.
 With Rx Technology’s ability to share costs for expensive scanning and monitoring applications across hundreds of customers we bring an incredible economy of scale that gives the customer flexibility to enjoy the very best protections without a huge capital expense.
-Contact Rx today to discuss how we can help you better secure medial data!
+Contact Rx Technology today to discuss how we can help you better secure medical data for HIPAA compliance!